Advent 19: The Saddest Prophecy

 Jeremiah 31:31-34

-Then, as if God was anticipating our disbelief, he gives us proof that he will keep his promises.
-He is the God who makes the sun shine during the day, and the stars shine at night.
+Then, anticipating our disbelief, God gives us proof that he will keep his promises.
+He is the God who makes the sun shine during the day and the stars shine at night.
 He is the God who brings the waves onto the shore.
-He tells us all of this so that we can know that as long as these things keep happening, he is still in control, and we can still trust him to keep his covenant with us.
+He tells us all of this so we can know that as long as these things keep happening, he is still in control, and we can still trust him to keep his covenant with us.

 Reflection